KajalSingh-17/weather-app-/README.md

 Currency Converter Web

-A simple and responsive currency converter built using HTML, CSS, and JavaScript, using real-time exchange rates from the [Frankfurter API](https://www.frankfurter.app/).
+A simple and responsive currency converter built using HTML, CSS, and JavaScript, using real-time exchange rates from the (https://www.exchangerate-api.com).

  Features